 - Retinoic Acid (Tretinoin)

 Both tretinoin creams and peels act on the dark spots in a similar way.
-Both disperse the melanin pigments and lighten the spots (8).
+Both disperse the melanin pigments and lighten the spots, acting as a natural skin lightening agent (8).

 - Kojic Acid